 Find out more about where our offices are based and the unique working environment in:

-Head of Operational Development and Support
+Head of Operational Support

 I joined the Central Banking Unit at Fidelity UK in 1994 following a number of years in the retail banking industry.
 I was attracted to the fact it was a global company with growing businesses in a number of countries.
 And after speaking to few people who were already working there, I knew it was an organisation that would give me the opportunities I needed to drive my career forward.